smartcontracts/ethereum-book/src/markdown-pages/chapters/03__building-blocks/02__randomness.md

 ### An Aside: Verifiable Delay Functions
 It's possible to improve upon the "commit-reveal" version of RANDAO using some more fancy math.
 Although not currently included in the official Eth2 specification, Verifiable Delay Functions, or VDFs, were developed by researchers at Stanford in 2018 to this end.
 VDFs are, effectively, algorithms that take a long time to execute and can't be sped up by running the algorithm on multiple computers at the same time.

-VDFs take some `input` value and return an `output` along with a `proof` of correctness for that `output`.
+VDFs have the following function signature:

+$$
+input \rightarrow (output, proof)
+$$

+VDFs have a corresponding verification algorithm that, given `proof` tells us whether `output` is correct for the given `input`:

+$$
+(input, output, proof) \rightarrow \{true, false\}
+$$

 Although it takes a long time to compute the `output`, it only takes a short period of time to use the `proof` to verify that the `output` was, indeed, correct.
 We can tune a parameter in the VDF to change the amount of time that an average computer will take to find an `output`.

 VDFs are interesting in their own right, but they shine in combination with RANDAO.
 Instead of simply using the result of RANDAO as our random number, we can first feed this result into a VDF and use the `output` as our final random number.